 The South Australian Employment Tribunal (SAET) is the dispute resolution forum for South Australia’s Return to Work scheme.
 SAET provides timely, fair and independent resolution of workers compensation matters and helps injured workers return to meaningful employment.

-In 2017, SAET will expand to hear a broader range of disputes.
+In 2017, SAET expanded to hear a broader range of disputes.
 Read more about the changes.